Read letters from Ryan anD Alethia White

 The Whites say that their relationships with Middle Easterners have reinforced to them the importance of hospitality, and it’s a practice that they hold in high regard.
 “We have been touched by the overwhelming sense of hospitality expressed in the Middle Eastern context and hope to extend hospitality to those we encounter in Germany,” Ryan explains.
 “We hope to use our gifts of listening and extending hospitality to cultivate sustainable relationships with different people in the Iranian, German, and American communities.”

 Immediately prior to entering mission service, Ryan served as a middle school math teacher for four years in Pasadena, California.
 He also has been a pastoral intern at Knox Presbyterian Church in Pasadena and a high school youth director at his home congregation, Bethany Presbyterian in Seattle.
-He is a candidate for ordination in Seattle Presbytery.
+He was ordained through the Seattle Presbytery.

 Ryan- March 5